Antique chandelier recognize

 What is the difference between a French, Dutch and Italian chandelier?

-Read all about antique chandeliers here.
+Read all about antique chandeliers here or

 There is a variety of books and reprints of old catalogues about old and antique chandeliers, but most of them stop around the year 1910.